httpoxy/httpoxy-org/index.md

 ## What Is Affected {#affected-summary}
 {: .section}

-Two things are necessary to be vulnerable:
+A few things are necessary to be vulnerable:

 * Code running under a CGI-like context, where `HTTP_PROXY` becomes a real or emulated environment variable
-* An HTTP client that trusts `HTTP_PROXY`, and configures it as the proxy, used within a request handler
+* An HTTP client that trusts `HTTP_PROXY`, and configures it as the proxy
+* That client, used within a request handler, making an HTTP (as opposed to HTTPS) request

 For example, the confirmed cases we've found so far: